D211 maintains position after locker room access challenged in lawsuit

 Parents for Privacy Spokesperson Vicki Wilson said, “Our stance is accommodate but not violate because it is extremely unreasonable to tell girls that they must feel comfortable with a biological anatomical boy walking around.
 A simple solution that protects and respects everyone equally is to provide an accommodation outside the designated locker room.”

-To oppose D211’s restricted locker room access policy, Parents for Privacy filed a lawsuit in May 2016.
+To oppose D211’s approach to locker room access, Parents for Privacy filed a lawsuit in May 2016.
 In early January, their lawsuit was rejected by U.S. District Court Judge Jorge Alonso, reaffirming D211’s stance of restricted locker room access.

 Despite the rejection of the ACLU and Parents for Privacy lawsuits, both groups continue their efforts.

 Wilson said, “Parents for Privacy will continue to fight for the comfort and rights of all students, but within reason.
 It shouldn’t be the school district’s decisions to decide when girls are exposed to the male anatomy.”

 LGBTQ and HIV Project Director of the ACLU of Illinois John A. Knight said in an ACLU statement, “We are consulting with our client in order to decide how to move forward in the case in light of this decision.”